-- the maximum coverage amount under each policy shall not exceed the higher of: (i) US \$20 million; or (ii) 25% of our shareholders equity based on our most recent financial statements at the time of approval by our compensation committee; - the maximum yearly premium to be paid by us for each policy shall not exceed 1% of the aggregate coverage of such policy; - the purchase of the policy (including any renewal or extension) shall be approved by our compensation committee (and, if required by law, by our board of directors) which shall determine whether the coverage amount and the relevant premium sums are reasonable considering our exposures, the scope of coverage and market conditions and that the policy reflects the current market conditions, and it shall not materially affect our profitability, assets or liabilities.
+- v the maximum coverage amount under each policy shall not exceed the higher of: (i) US \$20 million; or (ii) 25% of our shareholders equity based on our most recent financial statements at the time of approval by our compensation committee; - v the maximum yearly premium to be paid by us for each policy shall not exceed 1% of the aggregate coverage of such policy; - v the purchase of the policy (including any renewal or extension) shall be approved by our compensation committee (and, if required by law, by our board of directors) which shall determine whether the coverage amount and the relevant premium sums are reasonable considering our exposures, the scope of coverage and market conditions and that the policy reflects the current market conditions, and it shall not materially affect our profitability, assets or liabilities.

-We currently have an insurance policy for our directors' and officers' liability, including as directors or officers of our subsidiaries, for the period commencing on September 1, 2016 and ending on August 31, 2017, as approved by our compensation committee and board of directors.
-The coverage amount under such policy and the yearly premium to be paid by us for such policy are US \$19 million and US \$94,000, respectively.
+We currently have an insurance policy for our directors' and officers' liability, including as directors or officers of our subsidiaries, for the period commencing on November 1, 2017 and ending on October 31, 2018, as approved by our compensation committee and board of directors.
+The coverage amount under such policy and the yearly premium to be paid by us for such policy are US \$19 million and US \$142,000, respectively.
 The terms of such policy are in accordance with our Compensation Policy.

-We have undertaken to indemnify all of our directors and officers, including Mr. Tom Wyler, the Chief Executive Officer of our subsidiary Optibase Inc., to the fullest extent permitted by the Companies Law and our articles of association and entered into an indemnity letter with each of our directors and executive officers.
-The aggregate indemnification amount shall not exceed the higher of: (i) 25% of our shareholders' equity, as set forth in our financial statements prior to such payment; or (ii) \$10 million.
+As approved by our shareholders on December 21, 2017, following the approval by our compensation committee and board of directors, we have undertaken to indemnify all of our directors and officers, including Mr. Tom Wyler, the Chief Executive Officer of our subsidiary Optibase Inc., to the fullest extent permitted by the Companies Law and our articles of association and entered into an indemnity letter with each of our directors and executive officers.
+The aggregate indemnification amount shall not exceed the higher of: (i) 25% of our shareholders' equity, as set forth in our financial statements prior to such payment; or (ii) \$20 million.
+For further details regarding the approval of an amendment to the indemnification letters, see Item 6.A "Directors and Senior Management".